Life and Death of Rudolf Hess

-After Germany's defeat in 1918, Hess studied economics and political science at the University of Munich.
-During this period, he became attracted to nationalist and anti-communist movements that emerged in post-war Germany.
+Hess volunteered for service in the German Army and fought on both the Western and Eastern Fronts.
+During the war he was wounded several times and received decorations for bravery.
+Toward the end of the conflict, he transferred to the Imperial German Air Service, where he trained as a fighter pilot.
+Following Germany's defeat in 1918, Hess studied economics and political science at the University of Munich.
+During this period he became increasingly attracted to the nationalist and anti-communist movements that emerged in post-war Germany.

 Rise within the Nazi Party